-12.1 When any Work is to be provided offshore Company shall, unless otherwise specifically agreed, provide at its expense transportation for Goods and Contractor Group's equipment, machinery, material, supplies, and Personnel between Company's designated place of delivery and the offshore place for provision of the Work using Company’s scheduled transport (unscheduled and/or non-routine transport shall be charged to Contractor) and shall furnish necessary accommodations and messing for Contractor's Personnel at the offshore place of performance.
-Contractor shall comply, and shall ensure that its Personnel and the other members of Contractor Group and their Personnel shall comply, with Company's rules which apply offshore, including those regarding accommodations and messing.
+12.1 When any Work is to be provided offshore Company will provide, unless otherwise specifically agreed, at its expense transportation for Goods and Contractor Group's equipment, machinery, material, supplies, and Personnel between Company's designated place of delivery and the offshore place for provision of the Work using Company’s scheduled transport (unscheduled and/or non-routine transport will be charged to Contractor) and will furnish necessary accommodations and messing for Contractor's Personnel at the offshore place of performance.
+Contractor shall comply, and shall ensure that its Personnel and the other members of Contractor Group and their Personnel comply, with Company's rules which apply offshore, including those regarding accommodations and messing.

-12.2 Contractor will be responsible for all costs of transportation and meals and lodging before departure from Company's designated place of departure and after return to Company’s designated place of return.
-Furthermore, all goods, equipment, machinery, material, and supplies for the Work offshore shall be delivered by Contractor to Company’s designated place of delivery at Contractor’s cost in due time, properly packed and marked for transportation.
+12.2 Contractor is responsible for all costs of transportation and meals and lodging before departure from Company's designated place of departure and after return to Company’s designated place of return.
+Furthermore, all goods, equipment, machinery, material, and supplies for the Work offshore are to be delivered by Contractor to Company’s designated place of delivery at Contractor’s cost in due time, properly packed and marked for transportation.

-13.1 Company shall be entitled to cancel the entire Purchase Order, or any part of the Work thereunder, by giving written notice to Contractor, in which event the sole liability of Company shall be to pay to Contractor the part of the Price for any Work properly performed in accordance with the Purchase Order
+13.1 Company is entitled to cancel the entire Purchase Order, or any part of the Work thereunder, by giving written notice to Contractor, in which event the sole liability of Company will be to pay to Contractor the part of the Price for any Work properly performed in accordance with the Purchase Order